Yes, but what time is it?

 (Of course every point on the equator has the Sun directly overhead at some moment in the day, but only at 0° and 180° longitude does this coincide with the Sun being at its nearest and hottest).

-As well as its North Pole and its South Pole, Mercury has two “hot poles”.
+So as well as its North Pole and its South Pole, Mercury has two “hot poles”.

 Mercury: Eccentricity and time